romibuzi/majordome/README.md

 aws_secret_access_key = '...'
 ```

-Finally, you have to copy [config.php.dist](app/config.php.dist) to `app/config.php` and edit following settings : `aws.region`, `aws.accountId` and `report` section for email reporting. accountId must not have  `-` ex:`63383838383`, so get rid of them from your typical accountId format.
+Finally, you have to copy `app/config.php.dist` to `app/config.php` and edit following settings : `aws.region`, `aws.accountId` and `report` section for email reporting. accountId must not have  `-` ex:`63383838383`, so get rid of them from your typical accountId format.

-You can also specify which rule to enable or disable under the `aws.rules` key in the app/config.php.
+You can also specify which rule to enable or disable under the `aws.rules` key in `app/config.php`.

 ### Install and Run Majordome